sushantsahu1987/dearie-work-log/README.md

 - [x] Finish office work
 - [x] Decide on utilities for gopro
 - [x] Decide on swimwear
-- [ ] Cut reusable stickers into squares
+- [ ] Cut double sided tape into squares and store in reseable bags
 - [ ] Validate go pro utilities

 #### *16th Tue, May 2023*